gratipay/gratipay.com/www/about/policies/terms-of-service.md

   1. The following conduct is prohibited on the Service:

-    * Illegal activities, including the promotion or solicitation of illegal acts.
+    1. Illegal activities, including the promotion or solicitation of illegal acts.

-    * Malicious activity or content, such as the transmission of viruses, malware, or any other malicious or destructive code, or content or activity intended to harm or disrupt the hardware, networks, or infrastructure of Gratipay or any third parties.
+    1. Malicious activity or content, such as the transmission of viruses, malware, or any other malicious or destructive code, or content or activity intended to harm or disrupt the hardware, networks, or infrastructure of Gratipay or any third parties.

-    * Unauthorized access, including: accessing or attempting to access any non-public interface, system, or functionality of the Service, or testing the Service for vulnerabilities, except as described in our [security disclosure policy](/about/security/).
+    1. Unauthorized access, including: accessing or attempting to access any non-public interface, system, or functionality of the Service, or testing the Service for vulnerabilities, except as described in our [security disclosure policy](/about/security/).

-    * Abuse, including threats of violence or harassment of a Participant through repeated unwanted contact.
+    1. Abuse, including threats of violence or harassment of a Participant through repeated unwanted contact.

-    * Posting anyone's personal or confidential information, such as social security numbers, credit card numbers, street addresses, phone numbers, confidential ID numbers, or account passwords, without their permission.
+    1. Posting anyone's personal or confidential information, such as social security numbers, credit card numbers, street addresses, phone numbers, confidential ID numbers, or account passwords, without their permission.

+    1. Aggressive trolling or activism.

-    * Account hijacking, including any access to or use of another Participant's account without their permission.
+    1. Account hijacking, including any access to or use of another Participant's account without their permission.

-    * Child exploitation, including any content or activity that exploits or abuses children.
+    1. Child exploitation, including any content or activity that exploits or abuses children.

-    * Spam, including posting unsolicited promotional or commercial content in comments, sending invitations for the purpose of advertising to the recipients, or posting content or links for the purpose of manipulating search or other algorithms.
+    1. Spam, including posting unsolicited promotional or commercial content in comments, sending invitations for the purpose of advertising to the recipients, or posting content or links for the purpose of manipulating search or other algorithms.

-    * Intellectual property infringement, including the infringing use of third party trademarks or the unauthorized and unlawful posting of copyrighted content.
+    1. Intellectual property infringement, including the infringing use of third party trademarks or the unauthorized and unlawful posting of copyrighted content.
 We respond to reports of copyright infringement as described in the Copyright Policy.

-    * Fraud or impersonation, including any use of the Service to impersonate or deceive others.
+    1. Fraud or impersonation, including any use of the Service to impersonate or deceive others.
 Contests or promotions that violate any applicable law or regulation, or that suggest in any way that Gratipay is involved in or responsible for the activity.

 1. Gratipay's Service Providers